My body feels tight, and my muscles are sore from sitting hunched over my computer as I write.

 While our instinct might be to put something on our to-do list and muscle our way through making changes (often beating ourselves up with self-judgment when we fail), this rarely works.

-Making a change requires self-compassion and knowing how to create intentions that set us up for success.
+Making a change requires self-compassion and setting intentions that set us up for success.

 Table of Contents